margaretstorey/cscwuvic2018/schedule.md

 (introduced and chaired by Jon Grandfield and Kira Elise Tilcock)

 *Week 11, July 12th:* Workshop #3
   * Blog post due: July 11th by 2pm.
 Topic: "Ethical implications of socio-technical systems".
-(Note, no assigned reading for this week, but you may use this article as a starting point or feel free to use your own experiences or other resources: https://dl.acm.org/citation.cfm?id=3022199)
+(Note, no assigned reading for this week, but you may use this article as a starting point or feel free to use your own experiences or other resources: https://dl.acm.org/citation.cfm?id=3022199, and I created a channel in our Slack where we can add links to resources around this topic)
   * Workshop Topic: Challenges faced in CSCW ("War Stories"
   * Workshop leaders: Leon, Hamzah, Lucas, Haotian and Peggy
   * Agenda: